Trailblazer780/Installing-LAMP/README.md

 # Installing WAMP on Windows 10
-This is a documentation of how to install LAMP Server.
+This is a documentation of how to install WAMP Server.
 This documentation was made by Ethan Farrell.
 # Table of Contents:
 1. [Downloading Apache](#Downloading-Apache)
 2. [Installing Apache](#Installing-Apache)